m5stack/uiflow-micropython/docs/en/m5ui/line.rst

             .. code-block:: python

-                switch_0.set_x(100)
+                line_0.set_x(100)

     .. py:method:: set_y(y)

-        Set the y-coordinate of the switch.
+        Set the y-coordinate of the line.

-        :param int y: The y-coordinate of the switch.
+        :param int y: The y-coordinate of the line.

         UiFlow2 Code Block: